Ohio Probate Resources & Law | Inheritance Advances in OH

 Many are understandably frustrated that their inheritance can be blocked for years by a legal process.

-Access Your Inheritance In Ohio Immediately
+Access Your Inheritance in Ohio Immediately

-IFC has been in this industry since 1992 and has advanced hundreds of millions to heirs like you.
+Inheritance Funding Company (IFC) has been in this industry since 1992 and has advanced hundreds of millions to heirs like you.
 Trust our expertise to help you get your rightful inheritance quickly with a free no-obligation consultation.

 Our team will gladly walk you through the Ohio probate process and answer any questions.
 IFC has no hidden fees or monthly payments (an advance is not a loan!), and we don’t take credit or income as an issue.